iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 ## sh

 Your home directory is located under the path `/home/clojure/`.
 The shell opens this directory by default.
 Its short name is `~`.
-You can use `ls` to list the files in the current directory.

 The shell's *prompt* to the left of the cursor shows your username, the computer's name, and the current directory: `username@hostname:directory$`.